amiryxe/easy-number-separator/README.md

 # Easy Number Separator

-Easy Number Separator is a useful pure JavaScript plugin for currency format by Comma separator (`,`) on input.
+Easy Number Separator is a useful pure JavaScript plugin for currency format and separate numbers on input.

 ### <a href="https://amiryxe.github.io/easy-number-separator/" target="_blank">View Demo</a>

 ### Features

-- Separate number by comma character (`,`) when typing in input automatically and realtime.
+- Separate number by your custom character separator like comma character (`,`) or any other characters.
 - Does not accept non-numeric characters.
-- Can work on any text inputs just by add `number-separator` class.
+- Can work on any text inputs by your selector.

 ### How to Use